Bonds still have a big role to play in your portfolio

 Actual and projected growth of global bond ETF AUM ($B)

-This chart shows the growth of assets under management in bond ETFs since they first launched 20 years ago.
-BlackRock projects bond ETFs will reach $5 trillion in assets by 2030 vs. $1.5 trillion as of July 2022.
+Chart description: Chart showing the growth of assets under management in bond ETFs since they first launched 20 years ago.
+BlackRock projects bond ETFs will reach $6 trillion in assets by 2030 vs. $1.5 trillion as of July 2022.

 Karen Veraa, CFA